itsjoshuagraves/digitalgarden/content/_index.md

 type: home
 bookToc: false
 ---
----
 {{< columns >}}
-## Hello there!
+## Hi there.
+I'm Joshua.
+I‘m working to put more humanity and kindness into the world through my design work and writing.
+I love spooky stuff, animals of all kinds, and exploring the interconnectedness we all share.
-This site is a wiki that catalogs my [professional](/professional) and [personal](/personal) life.

-This kind of site is also known as a [digital garden](/about/digital-gardening/).
-Mine has two spheres with some overlap between each.
-And just like a garden, this site is constantly being tended.
+Here you'll find a wiki of my [professional](/professional) and [personal](/personal) life.
+This site is expansive and is also known as a [digital garden](/about/digital-gardening/).

+Enjoy your time here!

 <--->
 ## What's new?
 On `September 24, 2023` I made some updates to my [design philosophy](/philosophy).